 The Feminine Way: A New Definition Of Success

-- Why women have ended up in lives and careers that don’t feel deeply satisfying
+- Why women have ended up in lives and careers that they are now questioning (burnout and the great resignation)

 - Why discovering who you are and defining your success is crucial for fulfilment